msSarriman/Hackerrank_InterviewPreperationKit/README.md

-# Hackerrank > Practice > Interview Preparation Kit > Warm-up Challenges
+# Hackerrank > Practice > Interview Preparation Kit

 Solutions to some of the problems of the site.